brentd/xray-rails/README.md

 Xray depends on **jQuery**, so it will need to be included in your layout.
 Backbone is optional.

-Xray should only be present during development.
+This gem should only be present during development.
 Add it to your Gemfile like so:

 ```ruby
 group :development do